Eternal life (Christianity): Synoptic Gospels

 The New Testament includes fifteen occurrences of the word life, eight of these including the adjective eternal.

 There are parallels in how the synoptics refer to "being saved" and John refers to eternal life, as in the table below:

 In the Gospel of Luke, the Parable of the Good Samaritan begins with a question about eternal life in 10:25 when a lawyer asks Jesus what he needs to do to "inherit eternal life".

 The Gospel of Matthew includes references to eternal life, in 19:16, 19:29 and 25:46.
 The reference in Matthew 19:16 is within the parable of Jesus and the rich young man which also appears in Mark 10:17–31 and Luke 18:18–30.
 This parable relates the term "eternal life" to entry into the Kingdom of God.
 The parable starts by a question to Jesus from the young man: "what good thing shall I do, that I may have eternal life?" and Jesus advises him to keep the commandments, and then refers to entry into the "Kingdom of God" in the same context.

 Johannine literature

 The Johannine concept of eternal life differs from the synoptic view.
-Johannine writings specifically present the view of eternal life as not simply futuristic, but also pertaining to the present, so those who hear the words of Jesus and trust in Yaweh can possess life "here and now" as well as in eternity, for they have "passed from death to life", as in John 5:24.
+Johannine writings specifically present the view of eternal life as not simply futuristic, but also pertaining to the present, so those who hear the words of Jesus and trust in Yahweh can possess life "here and now" as well as in eternity, for they have "passed from death to life", as in John 5:24.
 Overall, the New Testament balances the present and future with respect to eternal life: the believer has passed from death to eternal life, but this remains to be totally realized in the future.

 There are about 37 uses of the word life in the Gospel of John, of which about half refer to eternal life.
 There are six appearances in 1 John.
 The concept so permeates Johannine writings that in many cases one may just read life as eternal life.